sidkshatriya/me/009-rr-on-aarch64.md

 ```

 The `-W` flag means we want to use software counters.
 This is necessary
-because `rr` does not have access to CPU HW performance counter for our particular
+because `rr` does not have access to CPU HW performance counters for our particular
 scenario (record/replay on a Linux VM on Apple Silicon macOS).

 Note that the `-W` flag will only work if you've built _Software Counters_ mode